-Parallel Set charts are similar to Sankey Diagrams in the way they show flow and proportions, however Parallel Sets don't use arrows and they divide the flow-path at each displayed line-set.
+Parallel Sets are similar to Sankey Diagrams in the way they show flow and proportions.
+However, Parallel Sets don’t use arrows and they divide the flow-path at each displayed line set.

-Each line-set corresponds to a dimension/dataset, which its values/categories are represented in each line divide in that line-set.
-The width of each line and the flow-path that stems from it, is determined by the proportional fraction of the category total.
-Each flow-path can be coloured to show and compare the distribution between different categories.
+Each line set corresponds to a dimension, and its values and categories are represented in each line divide in that line set.
+The width of each line and the flow path that stems from it is determined by the proportional fraction of the category total.
+Each flow path can be coloured to show and compare the distribution between different categories.

 - - -

 The development process of Parallel Sets can be found in Robert Kosara's papers: